 You may have a problem that is certainly worth solving, but if success is not probable, then attempting to automate this process first will ensure that your entire BPM project will fail.
-There are a number of reasons why a process may be difficult to solve.
-However, these reasons almost always boil down to a lack of technical resources, time, or political support.
+There are a number of reasons why a process may be difficult to solve, including a lack of technical resources, time, or political support.